TheBobTheBlob/Experiments-from-Modern-Physics/README.md

 npm install
 ```

-Along with the packages listed above, `vite`, the development environment, will also be installed.
+Along with the packages listed above, `vite` - the development environment - will also be installed.

 ```bash
 # Start the local development server